mardiros/blacksmith/docs/source/user/instanciating_client.rst

 Instanciating client
 ====================

-After registrating resources in aioli, to consume API, a client must be created.
+After registrating resources in blacksmith, to consume API, a client must be created.
 To create a client, service has to be discoverable using a service discovery strategy, then resources can be consumed.